The Minaldi Legacy is a stand-alone Contemporary Dark Romance novel. It contains sexual content and explicit language.

 Part One: Of Blood and Bone

 “I’m a monster, Eva.
-There is no saving a monster.
+There’s no saving a monster.
 But I love that you want to try.”

-Luca Minaldi is powerful, rich and mesmerizing.
-But he is also a reclusive enigma.
-He lives in Malta, a fairytale-like place filled with sunshine and sea, beauty and secrets.
-And Luca’s darkest of secrets is the best kept of them all.
+Luca Minaldi is rich, powerful and mesmerizing.
+He’s also a reclusive enigma.
+He lives in Malta, a fairy-tale place filled with sunshine and sea, beauty and secrets.
+And Luca’s darkest of secrets is the best-kept of them all.

-Eva Talbot is spending the summer in Malta to finish up her doctoral dissertation.
-When she meets Luca, a mysterious and handsome shipping magnate, there is an instant attraction.
-He has a disturbing and beautiful energy that she has never felt before.
-But she senses the darkness that lives within him.
+Eva Talbot moves to Malta to finish her doctoral dissertation in Psychiatry.
+When she meets Luca, there is a very real and instant attraction that she has never felt before.
+But even still, she senses the darkness that lives within him.

 There is a scene in Of Blood and Bone where Eva finds Luca playing the piano, a haunting song that she can’t quite shake.
 That song is I Giorni by Ludovico Einaudi.

 The Minaldi Legacy is one of my favorite books.
 I love the characters, I love the setting, and I love the dark feel.
 When I wrote this story, Luca stayed in my thoughts for quite a long time afterward, and sometimes, even still, I find myself dreaming about him.
 He’s not someone you’ll soon forget.

 Also, I should note that originally I was going to sell this story as two books.
 But it has since been consolidated into one book with two parts.
 So essentially, this story consists of two full-length books inside the same cover.
 In other words, it’s rather long. 🙂